mebassett/servant-db-elm-auth-example/README.md

 I think that how you deal with stateful and effectful code is more important to a project than what framework or even language you're using.
 Discussions with
-@lexi-lambda have lead me to believe that "mlt-style" provides a coherent way of handling such code and making it testable.
+@lexi-lambda have lead me to believe that "mtl-style" provides a coherent way of handling such code and making it testable.
 I consider my this applet incomplete (and my haskell-servant-elm learning) until it includes some testable logic.